Color of Genes

 Our Mission

-At Color of Genes®, our mission is to expand access to genetic health services and resources for BIPOC communities (Black, Indigenous, and People of Color).
-We create pathways to essential care, including genetic diagnostic testing, counseling, and hereditary disease risk assessments—delivered by expert geneticists and certified genetic counselors in collaboration with your doctor.
+Expand access to genetic healthcare services and resources for BIPOC communities (Black, Indigenous, and People of Color).
+At Color of Genes®, we create pathways to comprehensive genetic healthcare delivered by expert geneticists and certified genetic counselors in collaboration with your doctor.

 Our Goal